Are you a Hiring Manager who's tired of managing applicant applications through cumbersome spreadsheets?

 Note:

-• Usage of the clear command empties all records, not only in the current running instance of JABPro, but from the json files as well where the data is written to/read from.
-Hence, a subsequent launch of JABPro will display an empty application.
+clear command empties all records, not only in the current running instance of JABPro, but from the json files as well where the data is written to/read from.
+Hence, a subsequent launch of JABPro will display an empty application.clear command can be invoked on an already empty instance of JABPro as well, without any errors being raised.
+There is no effect of running this command.Example of the successful execution of the clear command:

 Jump back to Table of Contents

-Exits the program.
+exitExits the program.

 Format: exit